Metalingus/XRPL-First-Ledger/README.md

-# XRPL-First-Ledger
+# XRPL First Ledger Swap
 XRPL First Ledger buy bot for nodejs/ typescript

 You need to fill Two of these:

-1) THis is mandatory: const client = new xrpl.Client(""); // Use mainnet URL for live transactions
+1) This is mandatory: const client = new xrpl.Client(""); // Use mainnet URL for live transactions

 2) One of these to connect your wallet const wallet = xrpl.Wallet.fromSecret("");